FixingPixels/Aegis/README.md

 **Aegis** (pronounced **EE-jis** or **AY-jis**) is an advanced AI-assisted development framework designed to guide, protect, and orchestrate your projects with structured memory management and multi-agent planning.
 Aegis ensures your AI assistant stays informed and effective throughout the development lifecycle.

+> **Zero Dependencies** ⚡️
+> Aegis is completely independent and requires no external dependencies or installations.
+All you need is your preferred AI assistant - the framework is ready to use immediately with any AI-powered development tool.

 Inspired by the way the human brain organizes knowledge, Aegis leverages:

 - Semantic Memory for long-term knowledge retention